-The following bar chart illustrates how the Fund's total return varied from the period since inception and for the year ended December 31, 2020.
+The following bar chart illustrates how the Fund's total return varied from year to year for each of the past three years.
 The chart also shows, in percentage terms, how much an investment made on January 1 or the date of inception on December 1, 2019 for the Class I and F units and December 12, 2019 for the Class A units would have increased or decreased by the end of that fiscal year.